hvg100/Automation_scripts/README.md

 # Automation_scripts
-Contains automation scripts written in python3.
+Contains automation scripts written in python3 and bash.